In this guide, we will be covering everything you need to know about photography keywords.

 Before diving into how to choose the best keywords for your photography website, let’s dive into the different types of keywords that exist.

 There are two types of keywords in every search engine — short tail keywords and long tail keywords.

 Definitions of words we will be using in this section:

 Search volume: how many people type in that keyword on a monthly basis

 Keyword competition: how difficult it is to actually rank for that keyword

-Conversion rate: the amount of users that land on your page divided by the amount of users that land on your page then convert by either contacting you, buying a product, etc.
+Conversion rate: the number of users that land on your page divided by the number of users that land on your page and then convert by either contacting you, buying a product, etc.